-- 1. Where measurement by volume is approved, the proportions of the materials shall be such as are required to produce a mix free of voids and having the specified strength at 28 days.
-Mixing by Volume on Site - 2.
-The nominal proportions given in Table C271.4 may be used as a guide for volume batching.
+- Where measurement by volume is approved, the proportions of the materials shall be such as Mixing by are required to produce a mix free of voids and having the specified strength at 28 days. - The nominal proportions given in Table C271.4 may be used as a guide for volume batching.
+2.